cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 The code is in blocks 5.2 and 5.3.
 To test it I first use find_lines_with_histogram and then apply find_lines_incremental to the same image.
 As expected, both functions return very close values.

-The visulization code from Udacity uses a smart combination of Numpy functions that are very efficient on multicore CPUs.
+The visualization  code from Udacity uses a smart combination of Numpy functions that are very efficient on multicore CPUs.
 It's fast, but not very readable for juniors in Python.
 In code block 5.3 I provide my own function to draw detected lines that uses two nested loops.
 It's slow and takes almost 2 seconds to calculate single image, but I find it be more readable.

 <img src='./img/find_lines.png'/>

 ## 6. Determine the curvature of the lane and vehicle position with respect to center ##

 It's hard to say how big in the real world is the rectangle I used for bird-eye transformation, so I estimated it to be 50 meters long and 3.7 meters wide.
 Then I apply curvature calculation formula to estimate the curve radius.
-I do not know how to pu LaTeX blocks in Markdown files, but you can check it in my project Jupyter Notebook.
+I do not know how to put LaTeX blocks in Markdown files, but you can check it in my project Jupyter Notebook.

-The calculation of lane curvature and vehicle position are incapsulated in the FrameInfo class that I will use a lot in video processing.
+The calculation of lane curvature and vehicle position are encapsulated  in the FrameInfo class that I will use a lot in video processing.

 See code block 6.